 - Possess good moral character exhibiting honesty, responsibility, and trustworthiness with a positive attitude.

-- Ability to complete the required firefighting educational and other collegiate programs.
+- Ability to complete the required firefighting educational and training programs.

 - Ability to complete the required strength and conditioning physical fitness programs.